jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Bill Morneau**:

-Bill morneau:well, thank you very much, Chrystia.
+Well, thank you very much, Chrystia.
-It's good to be here, evenremotely today.
+It's good to be here, even remotely today.
-I think that as you know and ascanadians know that we've beenvery focused on supportingpeople through the course of all of the initiatives that we havetaken on an economic front. and today is particularlyimportant in that regard.
+I think that as you know and ascanadians know that we've been very focused on supporting people through the course of all of the initiatives that we have taken on an economic front. and today is particularly important in that regard.
-You've seen us put forward waysto support people at the canadaemergency response benefit andthe Canada emergency wagesubsidy.
+You've seen us put forward ways to support people at the canadaemergency response benefit and the Canada emergency wagesubsidy.
-We know that some orginisationshave not been able to fully getaccess to those programmes, including the business accountfor small businesses.
+We know that some orginisationshave not been able to fully get access to those programmes, including the business account for small businesses.
-So today we're announcing asignificant funding to helpthose small businesses in therural communities in particularthat might not get access to thecanada emergency businessaccount or may not be eligiblefor the Canada emergency wagesubsidy.
+So today we're announcing significant funding to help those small businesses in the rural communities in particular that might not get access to thecanada emergency business account or may not be eligible for the Canada emergency wagesubsidy.
-We also know that among theplaces hardest hit in ourcountry are the cultural sector, the arts and the culture and thesports sector.
+We also know that among the places hardest hit in our country are the cultural sector, the arts and the culture and the sports sector.

 **Rosemary**:

-That is our daily briefing here on CBC If you want to continue watching go to CBC Ca or continue watching us on CBC news network.
+That is our daily briefing here on CBC.
+If you want to continue watching go to CBC.
+Ca or continue watching us on CBC news network.
 We will be back here most likelytomorrow.
+I'm rosemary Barton.
-I'm rosemary Barton Thank you for watching.(♪♪♪)
+Thank you for watching.
+(♪♪♪)

 **Rosemary**:

-I'm rosemarybarton and you're watching CBC News network or CBC Ca streaming around the world.
+I'm rosemarybarton and you're watching CBC News network or CBC.
+Ca streaming around the world.
 Let's go back to finance minister bill morneau.